afrieirham/hashnode-blog/cliq8mu8p000t09jt6wxl0mnt.md

 It depends on your financial goals, risk appetite, financial situation and so on if you're thinking about doing it – as do everything else.

-But hearing my dad forbid me from even thinking about taking it is something that really puts me in an intense curiosity mode.
+But hearing my dad forbid me from even thinking about taking it is something that really puts me off.

 So I asked why.